fed/javascript30/24-sticky-nav/README.md

 ## Vertical offsets and scroll

-* `element.offsetTop` represents how far (in pixels) our elements is from the top of the page.
+* `element.offsetTop` represents how far down (in pixels) our element is from the top of the page.
-* `window.scrollY` represents how far (in pixels) we've scrolled from the top of the page.
+* `window.scrollY` represents how far down (in pixels) we've scrolled from the top of the page.

 ## The `scroll` event